-- D. Studenovská, T. Madaras, S. Mockovčiak: Zbierka úloh z matematiky pre nematematické odbory, UPJŠ 2006. - D. Studenovská, T. Madaras: Matematika pre nematematické odbory, UPJŠ 2006.
+D. Studenovská, T. Madaras, S. Mockovčiak: Zbierka úloh z matematiky pre nematematické odbory, UPJŠ 2006.

+D. Studenovská, T. Madaras: Matematika pre nematematické odbory, UPJŠ 2006.

+А В С D Е FX

+12.78 13.29 16.58 20.38 27.72 9.24

-Provides: RNDr.
-Igor Fabrici, Dr. rer. nat., RNDr.
-Jana Borzová, PhD., Mgr.
-Daniela Kovalčíková
+Provides: RND r.
+Igor Fabrici, D r. rer. nat., RNDr .
+Jana Borzová, I PhD., Mgr.
+Danie ela Kovalčíková

-Course name: Media in the USA - American Film

-USMMb/15

-To successfully complete the course, students are encouraged to perform well on two levels of assessment: continuous and final.

-Continuous assessment requires active participation and performance in each lesson, including participation in discussions based on reading required texts and watching assigned films.
-However, students are expected to not only engage with individual texts/films but also to evaluate them, evaluate authors' messages, recognize the potential implications of the text within historical, cultural and social contexts, identify different perspectives, and make inferences about authors' messages in the form of a short written assignments prepared on a weekly basis.
-Students are also highly encouraged to challenge arguments presented in the texts/films.
-These assignments will be rewarded with 30% of the overall evaluation.
-Unprepared students who have not read/watched the assigned materials prior to each class will be marked as absent and their performance evaluated with an Fx.

-To complete the course, students must also successfully pass the essay-question test at the end of the course.
-The test comprises 70% of the final grade.

-Students are expected to attend each class according to the schedule, which applies to online classes too.
-No transfers among the groups are allowed.
-Should students miss three or more classes, they will not receive credits for the course no matter what their overall results are.

-The course is currently conducted in person; however, the format of individual classes may be subject to changes due to possible precautions resulting from the Covid-19 pandemic.
-If the pandemic situation changes, the course will continue in an online format via MS Teams for lectures and individual classes.
+COURSE INFORMATION LETTER University: P. J. Šafá rik University in Košice Faculty: Faculty of A Arts Course ID: KAaA/ USMMb/15 Course name: Media in the USA - American Film Course type, scope a Course type: Practi Recommended cou Per week: 2 Per stu Course method: pro ce rse-load (hours): ıdy period: 28 Number of ECTS cr Recommended seme ester/trimester of the course: 5.
+Course level: I. Prerequisities: assessment: continue Continuous assessme participation in discu- students are expecte evaluate authors' m cultural and social c messages in the form highly encouraged to rewarded with 30% of assigned materials p with an Fx.
+To complete the cour- the course.
+The test of Attendance: Students are expected too.
+No transfers am will not receive credit The course is current plete the course, students are encouraged to perform well on two levels of ous and final. ent requires active participation and performance in each lesson, including ussions based on reading required texts and watching assigned films.
+However, d to not only engage with individual texts/films but also to evaluate them, essages, recognize the potential implications of the text within historical, ontexts, identify different perspectives, and make inferences about authors' n of a short written assignments prepared on a weekly basis.
+Students are also o challenge arguments presented in the texts/films.
+These assignments will be of the overall evaluation.
+Unprepared students who have not read/watched the rior to each class will be marked as absent and their performance evaluated rse, students must also successfully pass the essay-question test at the end of comprises 70% of the final grade. d to attend each class according to the schedule, which applies to online classes ong the groups are allowed.
+Should students miss three or more classes, they its for the course no matter what their overall results are. ttly conducted in person; however, the format of individual classes may be due to possible precautions resulting from the Covid-19 pandemic.
+If the hanges, the course will continue in an online format via MS Teams for lectures

-Assignment Assessment Criteria:

-Students are advised to consider the following evaluation criteria to assess their preparation for assignments.
-Students will be evaluated based on their ability to communicate and organize information from primary and secondary sources according to the following requirements:

-A-B

-The student can effectively communicate and synthesize information from primary sources, explaining their relevance within the historical context with clarity and depth C-D: